xinhe2/journal-club/content/post/uchg-compbio-jc.md

 ### Create a post

-Suppose you have your note taken in a `markdown` file (either pulled from your Mendeley library or typed up after your hand-written notes) ready to share with others.
+Suppose you have your note written in a `markdown` file (either copied from your Mendeley notes or typed up after your hand-written notes) ready to share on this blog.
 You can first clone this repo:

 ```
 git clone https://github.com/xinhe-lab/journal-club